UOR: Universal Backdoor Attacks on Pre-trained Language Models: Methodology

 \subsection{Evaluation Metrics}

-Targeted attack means that any specified label can be attacked.
-In a task-agnostic scenario, we cannot know the target label in advance, so we can only establish multiple UORs to cover more labels.
-To better evaluate targeted attacks on multi-classification tasks, we define new evaluation metrics.
+To better evaluate the effectiveness, concealment and universality of backdoor attacks against PLMs, we propose new evaluation metrics.

-We evaluate the attack performance of the backdoor method from two perspectives, one is the average attack success rate of all triggers, called T-ASR, and the other is the average attack success rate across all task labels, called L-ASR:
+We evaluate effectiveness from two perspectives: the average attack success rate (ASR) across all triggers, termed the aggregation score of backdoor features (T-ASR), and the average ASR across all labels, termed the label coverage score of backdoor features (L-ASR).
+T-ASR describes the degree to which backdoor features aggregate across triggers, while L-ASR describes the extent of backdoor coverage across different task categories.

-Where $y_i$ is the target label of the $i$-th trigger, $\mathcal{T}=(1,2,\cdots,n)$ is $n$ triggers, and $\mathcal{C}=(1,2,\cdots,c)$ is $c$ labels.
-Since there may be multiple UORs hit on the same task label, we select the trigger with the highest ASR on each task label to compute L-ASR.
-T-ASR describes the attack performance of the trigger itself, while L-ASR describes the attack performance for the entire task.
+where $y_{t_i}$ represents the target label of the $i$-th trigger, $\mathcal{T}=(1,2,\cdots,n)$ represents the set of triggers, and $\mathcal{C}=(1,2,\cdots,c)$ represents the set of labels.
+Since multiple triggers may target the same label, we select the trigger with the highest ASR on each label to calculate L-ASR.

-In addition, we also define the average label coverage (ALC) to describe the proportion of labels successfully attacked:
+For multi-classification tasks, we define average label coverage (ALC) to describe the proportion of labels successfully attacked, where a label is considered covered if its ASR is $\geq$ the threshold $\gamma$.

-If the ASR on this label is $\geq75\%$, it means that the attack has covered this label.

-Finally, we evaluate the concealment of the backdoored model using the accuracy (ACC) on the clean data of downstream tasks:
+We measure concealment using accuracy (ACC) on clean data of downstream tasks:

-where $y_a$ is the true label of the sample $a$.
+where $y_i$ is the true label of the clean sample $x_i$.